DataStax-Examples/graphql-dse-example-java/README.md

-# DSE GraphQL Sample App
+# GraphQL Cassandra Example Application

 This demonstrates how to build a working application on DSE with GraphQL and a modern javascript based frontend.